 The first trimester of the Bachelor 3 year offers students a number of alternatives in order to complete the required 20 ECTS that you need from your electives.
 One option is an internship for 15 ECTS of the 20 ECTS required for your elective credits in the 7th trimester.

-- Students doing an internship in the Netherlands need to have at least a Dutch basic health insurance if your allowance is above €150 per month.
-More information can be found in the financial matters section.
+- Students doing an internship in the Netherlands need to have at least a Dutch basic health insurance if their allowance is above €150 per month.
+More information can be found in the Financial matters section.

 Important aspects of the Bachelor Internship trajectory -besides finding the actual internship spot- are preparing a two-page internship proposal and finding an academic coach to support you.